ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 1. User can log in
 2. User can register
 3. Navigation bar changes
-4. Users can Llg out
+4. Users can log out
 5. Users can follow & unfollow
 6. About me has following page
 7. My page shows displayName